anyswap/Anyswap-FAQ/How To Setup and Use Anyswap.rst

 Q. I've done everything, but I still can't connect to my wallet.

-A. You can check that you have set up your MetaMask or that your Ledger works by creating a new Fusion wallet using `whallet.net`_ and connecting anyswap to this.
+A. You can check that you have set up your MetaMask properly, or that your Ledger works by creating a new Fusion wallet using `whallet.net`_ and connecting anyswap to this.
 If this doesn't work, then your problem is not related to Anyswap.
 Please try this.
 If you are using a ledger then ensure that you have updated the firmware using Ledger Live and that Display is set to NO and Contract Data is set to YES.
-If you are using MetaMask, then chack the network settings - that you are using the custom Fusion RPC settings.
+If you are using MetaMask, then check the network settings - that you are using the custom Fusion RPC settings.

 Q. Does MetaMask work with the Brave browser?